Discrete Envy-free Division of Necklaces and Maps: Two Dimensional Divisions: a Grid of Beads

 \begin{itemize} \item If we have a cycle (with no repeated vertices) in $G$ of the form

-then we can simultaneously donate $P_1$ to $P_2$ (through the square corresponding to the edge between $P_1$ and $P_2$ in $G$), $P_2$ to $P_3$, etc. through $P_k$ to $P_1$.
-Since all players involved keep their $P$-cake amounts constant (having been donating and donated to at the same rate), at some point at least one of the parts belonging to some $P_i$ in one of these squares becomes $0$, corresponding to a decrease in the number of non-integral vertical edges. \item If we do not have a cycle, then some vertex must have degree $1$.
-This means there is some square $S$ desired by $P$ and contested by $Q \neq P$ where $Q$ does not have a fractional piece of a square desired by $P$ anywhere else.
-This means the total amount of $P$-cake allocated to $Q$ has fractional part exactly equal to the amount in $S$.
-Because $P$'s evaluation of $P$'s own piece is currently integral, we can give the entire square $S$ to $Q$ without fear that $P$ will become envious of $Q$. \end{itemize} For an example of this process, see Figure ~\ref{fig:sliding}.
+then we can simultaneously donate from $P_1$ to $P_2$ (through the bead corresponding to the edge between $P_1$ and $P_2$ in $G$), $P_2$ to $P_3$, etc. through $P_k$ to $P_1$.
+Since $P$'s valuation of all the $P_i$'s pieces are constant (each piece is donating and being donated to at the same rate), at some point at least one of the parts belonging to some $P_i$ in one of these beads becomes $0$, corresponding to a decrease in the number of non-integral vertical edges. \item If we do not have a cycle, then some vertex must have degree $1$.
+This means there is some bead $S$ desired by $P$ and contested by $Q \neq P$ where $Q$ does not have a fractional piece of a bead desired by $P$ anywhere else.
+This means $P$'s valuation of $Q$'s piece has fractional part exactly equal to $Q$'s amount in $S$.
+Because $P$'s evaluation of $P$'s own piece is currently integral, we can give the entire bead $S$ to $Q$ without fear that $P$ will become envious of $Q$. \end{itemize} For an example of this process, see Figure ~\ref{fig:sliding}.

-In both cases, we can strictly decrease the number of non-integral vertical edges.
-Thus, we are able to perturb the vertical edges until all vertical edges are integral so that the cut is near-vertical, in which case we have an envy-free allocation of the discrete grid. \end{proof}
+In both cases, we strictly decrease the number of non-integral vertical edges.
+Thus, we are able to perturb the vertical edges until all edges are integral so that the cut is near-vertical, in which case we have an envy-free allocation of the grid of beads. \end{proof}